 If more Employees apply pursuant to the Program than required, the Employer reserves the exclusive right to select the Employees who will be accepted for the Program.

-(c) Step III – involuntary separation of permanent Employees.
+(c) Step III – involuntary separation of permanent and sessional Employees.

-If the necessary reductions are not achieved following the release of casual, temporary and probationary Employees in accordance with Step I, as well as the voluntary separation of permanent Employees in accordance with the Program in Step II, the Employer will then implement involuntary position abolishment(s) in accordance with Article 12.03 and sub-articles thereafter.
+If the necessary reductions are not achieved following the release of casual, temporary and probationary Employees in accordance with Step I, as well as the voluntary separation of permanent Employees in accordance with the Program in Step II, the Employer will then implement involuntary position abolishment(s) in accordance with Clause 12B.06 and sub-articles thereafter.

-12.04 The Employer shall give permanent and sessional Employees with less than two (2) years of service at least ten (10) weeks’ prior written notice or pay in lieu of notice or a permanent or sessional Employee with two (2) or more years of service, at least twelve (12) weeks’ prior written notice that the Employee's position is being abolished.12.05 If the Employee is given notice, the Employee may resign in writing and receive pay at the Employee's regular rate in lieu of the unexpired portion of the notice specified in Clause 12.04.
-If eligible, the Employee may retire pursuant to the Local Authorities Pension Act with such retirement to be effective on or after the date notice pursuant to Clause 12.04 expires.
-An Employee who at the end of the notice period specified in Clause 12.04 and has not been placed into another position, or who has exercised the right to retire or resign under the term of this Clause or has been paid in lieu of notice under the term of Clause 12.04 shall receive severance pay at the Employee's regular rate of three (3) weeks per year of service after five (5) years of service to maximum of forty-eight (48) weeks, plus an additional four (4) weeks pay for twenty (20) or more years of service.
+12B.06 The Employer shall give permanent and sessional Employees with less than two (2) years of service at least ten (10) weeks’ prior written notice or pay in lieu of notice, or a permanent or sessional Employee with two (2) or more years of service, at least twelve (12) weeks’ prior written notice that the Employee's position is being abolished.

+12B.07 If the Employee is given notice pursuant to Clause 12B.06 , the Employee may resign in writing and receive pay at the Employee's regular rate in lieu of the unexpired portion of the notice specified in Clause 12B.06.
+If eligible, the Employee may retire pursuant to the Local Authorities Pension Act with such retirement to be effective on or after the date notice pursuant to Clause 12B.06 expires.
+An Employee who at the end of the notice period specified in Clause 12B.06 and has not been placed into another position, or who has exercised the right to retire or resign under the term of this Clause or has been paid in lieu of notice under the term of Clause 12B.06 shall receive severance pay at the Employee's regular rate of three (3) weeks per year of service after five (5) years of service to maximum of forty-eight (48) weeks, plus an additional four (4) weeks pay for twenty (20) or more years of service.

-12.06 A permanent Employee who:
+12B.08 A permanent or sessional Employee who:

-(a) has more than two (2) year of continuous employment immediately preceding the notice of position abolishment; and,
+(a) has more than two (2) years of continuous employment immediately preceding the notice of position abolishment; and,

 (b) has the ability to perform the duties and to assume the responsibilities of a comparable position with a comparable salary with the Employer, or the potential for job training that will enable the Employee to perform the duties and to assume the responsibilities of the comparable position; and,